scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

 - A Bayesian would say: "Given our observed data, there is a 95% probability that the true value of :math:`\theta` lies within the credible region".
 - A frequentist would say: "If this experiment is repeated many times, in 95% of these cases the computed confidence interval will contain the true :math:`\theta`." [#wasserman_note]_

-.. [#wasserman_note] [Wasserman2004]_ notes on p.
+.. [#wasserman_note] [Wasserman2004]_, however, notes on p.
 92 that we need not consider repetitions of the same experiment; it's sufficient to consider repetitions of any correctly-performed frequentist procedure.

 Notice the subtle difference: the Bayesian makes a statement of probability about the *parameter value* given a *fixed credible region*.
 The frequentist makes a statement of probability about the *confidence interval itself* given a *fixed parameter value*.
 This distinction follows straightforwardly from the definition of probability discussed above: the Bayesian probability is a statement of degree of knowledge about a parameter; the frequentist probability is a statement of long-term limiting frequency of quantities (such as the CI) derived from the data.